russellshen/MinimaLIST-Project/README.md

   being defrauded of their rightful IP by other people or institutions in the past or me suspecting other moves possibly towards me in the present.
 If they do try to deceive me, I can show them a long paper trail.

+**Even though I am at a very early stage in my project, do I already hae any regrets?**
 - A lesson I have learned is that certain concurrent paths in life should be made parallel instead of causing unexpected messy interactions.
-I will not get pressured into mixing my independent academic work with my school-based academic program again, due to the high likelihood of them trying to get a cut off of my independent research work, like a rent-seeker.
+- I will not get pressured into mixing my independent academic work with my school-based academic program again, due to the high likelihood of them trying to get a cut off of my independent research work, like a rent-seeker.
+- Compartmentalization is key, and if you recall the 4+4 modular structure of my life activity above, it allows me to treat my personal creative ambitions as a parallel compartmentalized sphere detached from my concrete life activities, like formal education, earning a living, healthcare, socializing, day-to-day tasks, and planning, even though these creative interests emerged through me experiencing these concrete biographical scenarios and learning through probabilistic practical action using my erstwhile intuitions as my Bayesian priors.
+  - As a digression, my consciousness did not fall out of thin air but rather was contingently shaped by my historical existence, largely outside of my direct conscious control.
+    - Only a very coincidental idiosyncratic combination of theoretical interests could have produced the synergy that I aim to render here in presentable prose.
+    - Their "roots" spontaneously sprouted in my psyche as the least-developed precursory intuitions that I instinctually reflected over and made more concrete and interconnected over each life challenge that forced me to go from passive observer to active agent and then back.
+    - How I turned these spontaneous "primitive roots" into full-fledged integrated systems of thought is documented in my "laboratory notebook work".
 - The message I will make the "finale" of this FAQ is that **any good-faith engagement and feedback is** **greatly appreciated and warranted, but only bad-faith actors and those who would violate the** **IP and licensing terms of usage to claim credit for what they had no right to claim and make up**